AnarAgaev/werkel-switch-constructor/README.md

 # Werkel switch constructor
-React Constructor of frames and mechanisms for electrical switches and sockets.
+Constructor of frames and mechanisms for electrical switches and sockets.
+Build on React and Redux toolkit.